MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up FQDN filtering feature for enhanced security in Advanced Container Networking Services (ACNS)
+# Set up FQDN filtering feature for Container Network Security in Advanced Container Networking Services (ACNS)

-This article shows you how to set up Advanced Container Networking Services (ACNS) with FQDN Filtering Feature in AKS clusters.
+This article shows you how to set up Advanced Container Networking Services with FQDN Filtering Feature in AKS clusters.

 > [!IMPORTANT]
 > Advanced Container Networking Services is currently in PREVIEW.